elizabeth-dumervil/SuperQuiz-Privacy-Policies/README.md

 3. WHAT PERSONAL DATA WILL SUPER QUIZ COLLECT?

-3.1 The personal data that Garena may collect includes but is not limited to:
+3.1 The personal data that Super Quiz may collect includes but is not limited to:

 • name, username and user ID;